lupyuen/pinephone-nuttx/README.md

 https://github.com/apache/incubator-nuttx/pull/7630

-We're creating a NuttX Board Configuration for PinePhone that will boot to NuttX Shell (NSH)...
+We created a NuttX Board Configuration for PinePhone that will boot to NuttX Shell (NSH)...

 https://github.com/apache/incubator-nuttx/pull/7692

+PinePhone is now officially supported by Apache NuttX RTOS! [(See this)](https://lupyuen.github.io/articles/uboot#appendix-pinephone-is-now-supported-by-apache-nuttx-rtos)

 # Test Logs